alwynvanwyk/army-of-agents/README.md

 It becomes difficult to run more than 2 agents at a time on tasks that take a long time for me to review.
 Quality over quantity in some cases!

+Looking forward to Cloudflare Workers running the bulding blocks for an end-to-end solution in Zambia.
+Bond buy, mobile money payment SMS, USSD queries (?), and more!

 ---

 # OUTDATED